arashstk/Carrent/README.md

-Car rent project
+Car rent project.
 This is a project for Chas Academy.
-I have used WAMP64 and MYSQL
+I have used WAMP64 and MYSQL.